 Line Judges (LJ) are part of the Officiating Team, and are in the best position to make line calls for their assigned lines.
-Determining to use line judges for medal games is within the jurisdiction of the Tournament Director.
-The PCO recommends all sanctioned tournaments employ a minimum of 4 line judges for all Gold medal games.
+Determining to use Line Judges for medal games is within the jurisdiction of the Tournament Director.
+The PCO recommends all sanctioned tournaments employ a minimum of 4 Line Judges for all Gold medal games.

-This Line Judge section of the Referee Handbook works with line judge training programs, along with the Line Judge Test to keep training fresh between tournaments.
+This Line Judge section of the Referee Handbook works with Line Judge training programs, along with the Line Judge Test to keep training fresh between tournaments.

-- Game Management Hierarchy The assigned match Referee is in charge of all aspects of officiating and managing the match, including: - Managing the officiating team - Briefing the officiating team - Positioning of all members of the officiating team - Ensuring all members of the officiating team are ready - b.
+a.
+Game Management Hierarchy

+The assigned match Referee is in charge of all aspects of officiating and managing the match, including:

+- Managing the officiating team - Briefing the officiating team - Positioning of all members of the officiating team - Ensuring all members of the officiating team are ready b.
 Line Judge Code of Conduct

-As part of the officiating team the line judge assumes certain higher levels of responsibility.
+As part of the officiating team the Line Judge assumes certain higher levels of responsibility.

-- Stay current with your duties & the Rules by frequently taking the online tests - Be fair, impartial and consistent - Be fair, pleasant and courteous - Avoid excess friendliness with players and spectators - Silence all personal electronic devices - Recuse yourself from conflicts if friends, partners or relatives are to play in the match to be assigned to you - Devote 100% of your attention to the match before you - During rallies, line judges should follow the ball so they can anticipate when they may have to make a call, at which point their focus should be on the outside of the line.
-This is a critical aspect of any line calls...where the eyes of the line judge need to be on the line before the ball arrives. - Be ready to make calls with confidence and without hesitation - c.
+- Stay current with your duties & the Rules by frequently taking the online tests - Be fair, impartial and consistent - Exhibit professional demeanour - Avoid excess friendliness with Players and spectators - Silence all personal electronic devices - Recuse yourself from conflicts if friends, partners or relatives are to play in the match to be assigned to you - Devote 100% of your attention to the match before you - During rallies, Line Judges should follow the ball so they can anticipate when they may have to make a call, at which point their focus should be on the outside of the line.
+This is a critical aspect of any line calls...where the eyes of the Line Judge need to be on the line before the ball arrives. - Be ready to make calls with confidence and without hesitation c.
 Pre-Match Briefing With Line Judges

-Prior to the start of each match the assigned Referee will conduct a briefing with the line judges to review:
+Prior to the start of each match the assigned Referee will conduct a briefing with the Line Judges to review:

-- Line assignment responsibility, including faults on serve - Positioning to sit or stand, to avoid the sun and spectators - Verbal and non verbal calls - Obstructed view situations - Role of players in calling lines to their disadvantage - Role of spectators in calling or influencing your calls none - Response to an "Are you ready" call at a game start and after each break in play - d.
-Communicating the Call During the Game
+- Line assignment responsibility, including faults on serve - Positioning to sit or stand, to avoid the sun and spectators - Verbal and non verbal calls - Obstructed view situations - Role of Players in calling lines to their disadvantage - Role of spectators in calling or influencing your calls none - OUT calls calls clearly landing OUT - o Immediately call "OUT" - o Raise one arm pointing in the out-of-bounds direction